fengxinhhh/Concis/packages/concis-react-mobile/src/button/index.md

 ---
-title: Button 按钮
+title: Button
 nav:
-  title: 移动端
+  title: Mobile
   path: /mobile
 group:
-  title: 通用
+  title: Common
 ---

-# Button 按钮
+# Button

-按钮用于开始一个即时操作。
+The button is used to start an instant operation.

-## 基本使用
+## Basic use

 <code src="./demos/index1.tsx" />